hsiangjenli/blog/source/_posts/tutorial_ollama_opencommit.md

 ---
-title: "[tutorial] Using Ollama with OpenCommit for Local Commit Message Generation"
+title: '[tutorial] Using Ollama with OpenCommit for Local Commit Message Generation'
-date: 2024-08-29
+date: '2024-08-29'
-created_at: 2024-08-29
+updated: '2025-02-28 (Refactored by ChatGPT-4o Mini)'
+author:
+  - 'Hsiang-Jen Li'
+  - ' & ChatGPT-4o Mini'
+tags:
-tags: ollama
+- ollama
 toc: true
 ---

-## Run ollama
+# 📌 Introduction
+This article covers using Ollama with OpenCommit for generating commit messages locally.
+It includes an overview of running Ollama in a Docker container, instructions for using the Ollama CLI, and how to combine Ollama with OpenCommit for generating commit messages.
 <!-- more -->

+# 🚀 Quick Start
 ### Start a container
 ```shell
 docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama-commit ollama/ollama:0.3.6